Kristina01111000/Drws_site/README.md

 - Show my mom the video, ask a few other people about it, have them make comments?
 - figure out menu on mobile issue -> login and see how it goes
-- Show my mom the video, ask a few other people about it
 - Make chats for other people that sound good, 2 to 3 people
-- Update on lessons?
-I 1 done?
-How is 2 coming?

 for admin email change "Settings"=>"General"=>"E-Mail Adress".
 - change it back when he doesn't want comment emails